Your Best Choice for Veterinary Care

 He is an active member of the Association of Avian Veterinarians, American Veterinary Medical Association, West Virginia Veterinary Medical Association and American Animal Hospital Association.

 He and his wife Monica work together at Animal Care Associates, Inc. Monica is a Registered Veterinary Technician and Head Technician.
-She is the founder and retired President of the West Virginia Association of Veterinary Technicians.
+She is the founder and former President of the West Virginia Association of Veterinary Technicians and was recently appointed to the West Virginia Board of Veterinary Medicine.
 They are both clinical instructors at Carver Career Center Veterinary Technician Program.
 They reside in Charleston and share their home with; five birds, two dogs, one turtle, one tortoise and multiple fish .

 Mark D. Webster, DVM

 Dr. Webster grew up in Teays Valley, West Virginia, and has been interested in Veterinary Medicine since he was five.
 He and his parents trained dogs and exhibited them in Obedience for 15 years.
 Scruffy, the first dog he trained, was an intelligent and headstrong terrier that became the eighth Cairn registered by the American Kennel Club to earn a Utility Degree.
 Volunteering at the local Animal Shelter gave him first hand experience with the overcrowding, disease and funding problems that plague the shelter system.

 Dr. Webster's formal education included a Bachelor of Science in Animal Science from West Virginia University and his Doctor of Veterinary Medicine from The University of Georgia in 1991.
 He is an active member of the American Veterinary Medical Association, West Virginia Veterinary Medical Association and the American Animal Hospital Association.

 His wife Toni and his three children also love animals.
 They have a menagerie which includes dogs, cats, and iguana, a chinchilla, and a ferret.